Scream Queens (RuPaul's Drag Race)

-"Scream Queens" is the third episode of the sixth season of RuPaul's Drag Race.
+"Scream Queens" is the third episode of the sixth season of the American television series RuPaul's Drag Race.
 It originally aired on March 10, 2014.
+The episode's main challenge tasks the contestants with acting in trailers for horror films.
 Linda Blair and Lena Headey are guest judges.
 Darienne Lake wins the main challenge.
-Vivacious is eliminated from the competition after placing in the bottom two and losing a lip-sync against April Carrión to "Shake It Up" by Selena Gomez.
+Vivacious is eliminated from the competition after placing in the bottom two and losing a lip-sync contest against April Carrión to "Shake It Up" by Selena Gomez.